moorepants/dissertation/parameterstudy.rst

 The eigenmodes of the Whipple model and the stability regime are prime targets for initial parameter studies and there are many papers that deal with various aspects.
-An analytical view of the parameter relationships would provide the most encompassing conclusiong, but the complicated form of the equations typically lead researchers to numerical studies.
-[PapadapoulusXXXX]_ has made the most progress analitical studies and solves for Routh's stability criteria for the capsize mode.
-[Franke1990]_ and [Astrom2005]_ examine the effect of stable speed range with respect to independently varying wheel inertia and find that for their parmater sets both the weave and capsize critical speeds decrease with increase in spin moment of inertia.
+An analytical view of the parameter relationships would provide the most encompassing conclusions, but the complicated form of the equations typically lead researchers to numerical studies.
+[PapadapoulusXXXX]_ has made the most progress analytical studies and solves for Routh's stability criteria for the capsize mode.
+[Franke1990]_ and [Astrom2005]_ examine the effect of stable speed range with respect to independently varying wheel inertia and find that for their parameter sets both the weave and capsize critical speeds decrease with increase in spin moment of inertia.
 [Franke1990]_ also shows that as trail increases both the critical speeds and the stable speed range increase.
 This conclusion is counter intuitive, as many seem to believe that an